 In 2020, there were no Board Committees.
-All the current Board Committees were created by the Board at its meeting on March 1, 2021.
+All the current Board Committees were created by the Board at its meeting on March 1, 2021 and their members appointed by the Board at its meeting on May 10, 2021.
 Moreover, in 2020, there were no independent directors.
 Thus, no meeting fees or any other form of remuneration were incurred or paid to directors for their services as directors in 2020.